tiayyba/CYT180_Lab7/index.md

 These steps ensure the data is clean, consistent, and ready for modeling.
 By the end of this lab, you should understand not only how to perform these tasks, but also why each step matters in building reliable and interpretable machine‑learning models.
 This foundation is essential before moving into model training, evaluation, and prediction.

-Your dataset is now fully preprocessed and ready for **Lab 8**, where you will perform:
+Your dataset is now fully preprocessed and ready for next **Lab 8**, where you will perform:

 - Train–test splitting
 - Model selection